 In 2003, a coronial inquest was held where Coroner Carl Milovanovich recommended laying charges against Mr Dawson.

-At the inquest, Joanne Curtis, ex-wife of Mr Dawson, revealed that their affair began when she was only 16 years of age, and a student at the high-school which he taught at.
+At the inquest, his then student, ex-wife of Mr Dawson, revealed that their affair began when she was only 16 years of age, and a student at the high-school which he taught at.

 She soon after became a live-in baby-sitter to Chris and Lynette Dawson’s two young daughters.